qball1809/App-Store/UAS.md

 After clicking on the update button, a message wiill appear informing you of a successful update for your plug-in.

 **Note:** The 'App successfully updated' message will continue to appear until you leave the UAS module.
-Upon entering the UAS module again, the message should be gone.
+Upon entering the UAS module again, the message should no longer appear.

 ***